makingdevices/MakerAxe-lite/README.md

 2. The 4-layer PCB is reduced to a 2-layer PCB, decreasing the cost of the PCB.
 3. The 5V barrel input connector is replaced with USB PD.
 The voltage (20V, 15V, or 12V) is yet to be decided.
 This change ensures compatibility with recycled and reused phone or laptop chargers.
 4. A LED has been added for blinking status and debug purposes.
-5. Software compatibility with the stock AxeOS (aside from the LED indicator).
+5. Software compatibility with the stock [Esp-miner AxeOS](https://github.com/skot/ESP-Miner) (aside from the LED indicator).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>